 Themba Carr, Ph.D., Manager and Clinical Psychologist

 Themba is a clinical psychologist at the Autism Discovery Institute.
 She earned her doctorate in clinical psychology from the University of Michigan and completed postdoctoral fellowships at the University of California, Los Angeles Center for Autism Research and Treatment and Center for Health Services and Society.
 Themba’s clinical expertise includes the assessment and diagnosis of children with autism spectrum disorders and the implementation of autism-focused caregiver-mediated early intervention models.
 In addition to working directly with families, she serves as a certified trainer for the Autism Diagnostic Observation Schedule and the Autism Diagnostic Interview.

 Joanna Kennedy, Psy.D.

 Joanna is a licensed clinical psychologist at the Autism Discovery Institute.
-She completed her doctorate in clinical psychology, with an emphasis on child and family psychology, in 2017.
+She completed her doctorate in clinical psychology at Alliant University, with an emphasis on child and family psychology, in 2017.
 Joanna has experience providing cognitive behavioral therapy to children with a range of presenting concerns, as well as using parent-mediated interventions to address behavioral concerns.
 She is certified in parent-child interaction therapy.
-At the Autism Discovery Institute, Joanna conducts comprehensive developmental and psychological evaluations, and provides CBT to school-aged children and leads PEERS social skills group for teens/adolescents.
+At the Autism Discovery Institute, Joanna conducts comprehensive developmental and psychological evaluations, provides CBT to school-aged children and leads PEERS social skills group for teens/adolescents.

 Kristen Wigby, M.D.